 PEA JOB NO: 2021-0401

 P.M. -00

 DN: lia.

 DES.
-1480
+1400

 GENERAL LANDSCAPING REQUIREMENTS 1.0 TANARY. retires fut this Limited To 1.
 Sent t protedure and represents he tile bird PRODUCTS - Net Used 10 DEDUTION PREPARATION A Audit epiloge by covering and securing acces when making as an originated to public attacks or highways.
 5. Service college and vesse, each, or otherwise about project, streets, and highestys.
 Take presentions receivery to present evasion and transportation mill descriptions, in explorer properties, and into an also or all also descripts analysis.
 8. Devites hatel, and maintain an emain central plan if required 5.
-Cristing Physic And Festures A. Do not discusse time, tracks, and reads of minting trees and about my offer which has interested to parties; E. So not use heavy equipment within branch spread.
+Cristing Physic And Festures A. Do not discusse time, tracks, and reads of minting trees and about my offer which has interested to pursuin.
+E. So not use heavy equipment within branch spread.
 Interturing branches may be removed any with permission of Candelogs Architect.
 C. Signal disrupt silver plants and features which are in remain.
 LANDSCAPING PREPARATION BAHARY made but hat toriled to 1.
 Sening landeous work recurrences.
 Directly with of applicable local, at the end federal requirements, regarding motivation, matrices of work, and disposes of estate and regard motivates.
 Dotaln and pay for all required inspections, parmits, and has (.2.)
-Provins notices required by povernmental authorition PROJECT DONOTHINS limite and identity soleting underground and eventured annution and utilities within neutrant first work areas.
+Provins notices required by povernmental authorition PROJECT DONOTHINS limite and identity soleting underground and eventured annothing and utilities within contract first work proce.
 (Coll May Dig.
 1-800-487-217) in Windows).
-Repair unities aamoped during also work operations at Sequentractor's Protest and matrious should lights, utility poles and services, builty super-central boson, cuit busses, solves and other services, enjoys flows shalps Frence hotestary borroades, coverings and protection to present damage soluting improvements indicated to remain.
+Repair unities aamoped during also work operations at Sequentractor's Protest and matrious should lights, utility poles and services, builty super-central boson, cuit forms, raises and other services, enjoys flows shalps Frence hotestory borroades, coverings and protection to present damage soluting improvements indicated to remain.
 211 1.
-Ives protection: A: Wood benday - Stone Seeing 4' height.
+Ives protection: A: Wood benday - Some Seeing 4' height.
 8. Tosts - 21se tema part 10 ENSTRUC UTILITIES Cut "NESS OID" 811 before annotive baryon, information on the drawings related to soliding utility lives and services in from the best courses presently evolution.
-All such information is between the information are included and purchased of present in rest guaranteed.
-Exposels test pits an insight of determine stoot functions of maintage utilities.
-25.1 12 322 Femiling/ent another facine is for the implanta 2.2.2.1 Any equipment that compacts the set in the seed of existing frame is not according 324 Protest trees established to remain with if high populations are prome
+All such information is between the information are in interpretable.
+All such information in the personal service in lateral surfaces and in the personal services and in the personal services.
+Exposure test pits an insight of determine second leadings of the services and the services and the services and the services are services.
+25.1 12 322 Femiling/ent another facine is for the metamor.
+2.2.2.1 Any equipment that compacts the set in the seed of existing frame is not according 324 Protest trees established to remain with if high populations are prome

-225
+225 8:

 128 9 0

 127 2

 12.0 74

-328 OR AS 1000 ASS DE STATE
+328 OR AS 1000 ALES DE STATE

 33 Di:

 331 51

 332 -

 334 120

-345 100
+345 1 112

 - P.

 FINISH 0

 1.0 æ

 133 34

 ٠

 12 91

 1,24 -

 į.

 1